Maxsafer/TransparentCoupons/README.md

 Right now the extension is being under revision by google to go live.
 I will try to keep updating this extension in my free time.
 Any ideas are welcomed.

 [Support cool projects like this one! :)](https://www.paypal.com/donate/?hosted_button_id=SRATUX8VNHC9G)

+Things to keep in mind: The way I'm fetching coupons at the moment is very limited to basic sites due to the coupons nature.